 Roaches quickly run for cover if the light is turned on when they're in an open space.
 They have two antennae-like extensions called cerci at the end of their abdomen.
 The cerci are very sensitive to air currents, including those created by someone trying to sneak up on the insects.

-Some cockroaches—such as the American cockroach—may come into contact with human feces in sewers and with animal feces in a variety of locations.
-If they then walk over human food they may contaminate it with bacteria, including the species of Salmonella and Shigella that cause food poisoning.
+Some cockroaches—such as the American one—may come into contact with human feces in sewers and with animal feces in a variety of locations.
+If they then walk over human food, they may contaminate it with bacteria.
+These bacteria may include the species of Salmonella and Shigella that cause foodborne illness.
 In addition, roaches deposit their saliva and feces in our food.
 German cockroaches are also believed to transmit bacteria and viruses, including organisms that cause hepatitis, typhoid fever, dysentery, and gastrointestinal disorders.

-As cockroaches move, they often leave a trail of feces behind them.
+As the insects move, they often leave a trail of feces behind them.
 The feces contains chemicals that transmit messages to other cockroaches.
-These messages include the route that the cockroach is taking to find food or water.
+These messages include the route that a roach is taking to find food or water.
 The fecal trails may appear as dark stains or black specks.
-Cockroaches also release smelly secretions that can affect the flavour of foods and fill the air with an unpleasant odour when a large number of the insects are present.
+Cockroaches also release smelly secretions that can affect the flavor of foods and fill the air with an unpleasant odor when a large number of the insects are present.

 Cockroach feces, saliva, and secretions can cause allergies and asthma in humans.
 The body coverings that roaches shed when they molt and their empty egg capsules can also trigger allergic responses.

 Surprising Facts About Cockroaches